CoSMoMVPA/CoSMoMVPA/doc/source/ex_rsa_visualization.rst

 removing the mean value across conditions at each voxel.

 See what happens to the correlation between two vectors marked with blue X and a red cross in the figure below.
-On the left the data cloud has an arbitray origin, and the vectors are almost perfectly correlated.
+On the left the data cloud has an arbitrary origin, and the vectors are almost perfectly correlated.
 After demeaning, they are negatively correlated.